-- Get a group together: Gather at least 5 members from your neighborhood association, school, civic club, sports team, scout and youth group, religious organization, workplace military division – or even among your friends.
+- Get a group together: Gather interest from at least 5 members from your neighborhood association, school, civic club, sports team, scout and youth group, religious organization, workplace, military division, or other community-based group!

 - Select a group leader and alternate.
 Your team leaders are essential for communicating with Tucson Clean & Beautiful, arranging with us for supplies, and for your group’s safe and positive experience and continued success as stewards at your adopted site.
 If there are changes

 - Pick an appropriate site for your group.
 We are especially seeking assistance for gateway street thoroughfares, and there are a variety of other sites available for volunteer groups to choose from.
 See the map of available sites (requires the free Adobe Flash Player).
 If you’re not sure, let us know on your Interest Form what area of town your group would like to volunteer (cross-streets or zip code is great) or call (520) 837-6834 or email email@example.com if you need help selecting a site.

 - Publicize the project schedule and plans to your volunteer team!
 Regularly/advance-scheduled events are the most successful!
 If your group is willing to have outside volunteers assist (including court-ordered community service), let the Adopt-a-Park program staff know, as your group leader information can also be added to TCB’s volunteer opportunity list for other individuals to join.